-Blood flow blockages in heart measured using wireless fractional
+Blood flow blockages in heart measured using wireless fractional flow reserve technology

 13 October 2009

 St Jude Medical, Inc. (NYSE: STJ) has announced the first use of the PressureWire Aeris technology, an interventional tool which measures Fractional Flow Reserve (FFR) to evaluate the severity of blood flow blockages in the arteries.